 How deeply we are wounded by church hurt depends on a whole host of factors.
 Including, but not limited to how new to the faith we were when the offense occurred, our over-all maturity level at the time of the offense, who hurt us (pastor vs. church attender), the seriousness of the hurt and the willingness on the part of the offender to own their part in the hurt.

 Don’t misplace blame-

 This is without question the one that matters the most.
 Healing from church-hurt can only occur if we embrace the truth that God did not CAUSE our hurt.
 Another Christian (or someone who claimed to be a Christian) hurt you and caused the pain you are feeling, not God.
 God can and will use the pain you’re experiencing (if you let Him) for your good and His glory.
 However, He is not the cause of it (Psalm 5:3-5, Isaiah 1:4, Matthew 13).
 Nor, is He okay with what happened to you.
-Sadly, many Christians never recover from church hurt because they insist on blaming God for things that were not His will and that He literally had nothing do with.
+Sadly, many Christians never recover from church hurt because they blame God for things that were not His will and that He literally had nothing do with.

 Honestly evaluate the level of hurt that occurred-